 Which cars have Amazon Alexa and which are getting it soon?

-When voice controls first arrived in cars during the Nineties, they were incredibly basic and difficult to use by today's standards.
+When voice controls first arrived in cars during the 1990s, they were incredibly basic and difficult to use by today's standards.
 You could use your voice to just control the phone — nothing else.

 Fast-forward 20 years and voice control is everywhere, thanks first to Siri, and more recently to Amazon Alexa and Google Assistant, who between them have brought voice — and artificial intelligence — to our phones and every corner of our homes.

 Now, they are entering our cars.
 Two decades after Mercedes first offered voice control — after years of car infotainment and communication systems lagging behind computers and smartphones - this technology is finally making a giant leap forward, with help from Amazon and Google.